 The application interface will open inside your browser …

-(FireFTP Panel)
+(FireFTP Interface)

 Your computer files are shown on the left side of the FireFTP interface.
 After you connect to your server, the remote host computer folders show up on the right side of the FireFTP window.
 You can perform all your file transfer operations within this screen.